 Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

-With water scarcity becoming increasingly prevalent in many regions across the globe, including India, the need for sustainable water management practices are becoming very urgent.
+With water scarcity becoming increasingly prevalent in many regions across the globe, including India, the need for sustainable management practices are becoming very urgent.

 Certainly!
 Here’s a version with transition words: